ryan-k8/Toka/README.md

 Vanilla js app for anime based on state pattern and mvc design pattern (for most part). backed by firebase for auth and database & a custom api

+#### hacktoberfest 2021 🎉
+  - some issues (w/label) have been raised in the repo for other users to fix as part of celebrating hacktoberfest
+  - contributions to this repo will Probably NOT count towards your hacktoberfest. i will however add a accepted label to this repo
+  - this is a learning project. feel free to ask anything (suggestions,questions & so on.)

 <h3 align="left"></h3>
 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>